root-project/root/math/unuran/doc/index.md

          double x = unr.Sample();
 ~~~~

-- In the case of multi-dimension emprical distributions one needs to pass in addition to the iterators, the data dimension.
+- In the case of multi-dimension empirical distributions one needs to pass in addition to the iterators, the data dimension.
 It is assumed that the data are stored in the vector in this order : `(x0,y0,...),(x1,y1,....)`.

 - For binned data (only one dimensional data are supported) one uses directly the histogram